nickschmidtt/nickschmidtt/README.md

-- Hi, I am Nick Schmidt and I am a 2/4 quantitative finance student at Stevens Institue of Technology.
+- Hi, I am Nick Schmidt and I am a 2/4 quantitative finance student-athelet at Stevens Institue of Technology.

 - I love math, puzzles and strategy games and am super interested in learning more about quant fields in finance